 As part of the first year experience a theme is selected to provide social and academic construct by which you will base your learning in and outside the classroom.

-We look forward to exploring Skloot's book with you upon your arrival at Weekend of Welcome.
-On Friday, August 30, you will discuss the book with classmates living within your residence hall.
+We look forward to exploring the book with you upon your arrival at Weekend of Welcome.
+You will discuss the book with classmates living within your residence hall.
 These book discussions, facilitated by student leaders, model the Collegiate Seminar experience and act as an introduction to shared inquiry at Saint Mary's.
-You, the newest member of our Saint Mary's community, will be MAKING inquiry come alive in the classroom!
+You, the newest member of our Saint Mary's community, will be making inquiry come alive in the classroom!

 First Year Reading Residence Hall Discussions

-Led by residential staff, residents engage in discussions about the first year reading with programmatic efforts centered on the first year theme.
+Led by student leaders, residents engage in discussions about the first year reading with programmatic efforts centered on the first year theme.
 Program is intended to introduce students to concept of learning at Saint Mary's occurring both in and outside the classroom.

 Engage in College programs and activities.

 Cohort identity centered on a first year theme and common reading.